 2. What happened before the Big Bang?

-According to some scientists, before the Big Bang there was no space or time, so the question is meaningless.
+According to some scientists, before the Big Bang, there was no space or time, so the question is meaningless.
 Was the universe created out of nothing?
 Out of chaos?
 Then where did the chaos come from?
 Some questions just seem to be impossible to think about because of the restrictions of human perception.

 We constantly hear discussions about renewable energy, recycling, sustainable crops… But the growing population on the planet is an issue that confuses most of us.
 How can the planet sustain such a population?
-Especially if, according to recent research, life expectancy will increase up to 120 years…
+Especially if, according to recent research, life expectancy might increase up to 120 years in the future…

 4. How many planets are there in our solar system?